alexander-kastil/m365-copilot/demos/01-intro/readme.md

-# Introduction To Copilot for Microsoft 365 Development
+# Introduction to Copilot for Microsoft 365 & Microsoft Teams AI Apps

-- Overview of the Microsoft 365 platform
+- Overview of the Microsoft 365 platform & Copilot for Microsoft 365
-- Understanding Large Language Models (LLMs)
+- Generative AI & Large Language Models (LLMs)
-- Overview Azure AI Studio
-- Copilot for Microsoft 365 Introduction & Extensions
+- Using Copilot for Microsoft 365 in Office Apps
 - Development Tools & Environment Setup
-- Microsoft Entra ID App Registrations & Authentication Flows for Copilot
 - Bicep Fundamentals
-- Using DevProxy

 ## Readings